Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build.typ

       - This is the fulcrum of the clamp, as well as where the screw joint will be.
     - Placed a rubber stopper at the outer end of the C-channel arm.
     - Added and modified placements of bearing blocks to be used for extra grip.
   ],
   figure(
     image("build/24.10.4-2.png", width: 130pt),
     caption: "The new clamp arm"
   ),
    figure(
     image("build/24.10.4-3.png", width: 120pt),
-    caption: "Picture of the new clamp mount"
+    caption: "The new clamp mount"
   ),
-  [
-    === Troubleshooting
-    - Testing the new clamp and modifying as needed.
-  ]
 )